icewolfz/jiMUD/docs/commands.md

 |number|Yes| if >= 0 it will gag current line and that number of incoming lines, if negative it will gag the # of lines before current line
 |{time pattern}||A valid time pattern <sup>1</sup>
 |{pattern}|Sometimes| A valid trigger pattern
+|caption|the caption to display when mouse hovers over button

 **Note** All quoted arguments will be processed based on [scripting quote preference](preferences.md#scripting) when required